Argentina Travel Advice

 Threat level: Low

 There is no general terrorist threat in Argentina and it is a reasonably stable country with a good economic outlook, however there may be an underlying threat from anti-capitalist groups who have used small explosive devices in the past at finance targets.
-There have been terrorist groups which have been known to operate in the Argentina, Brazil and Paraguay border areas but this does not pose a severe risk.
+There have been terrorist groups which have been known to operate in Argentina, Brazil and Paraguay border areas but this does not pose a severe risk.
 Most stays in Argentina are without trouble.

-With 35% of the country living below the poverty line, civil unrest can happen and demonstrations which have been known to turn violent.
+With 35% of the country living below the poverty line, civil unrest can happen and demonstrations have been known to turn violent.
 Areas of possible outbreak of demonstrations are:

 - The Plaza de Mayo, Buenos Aires

 There is a risk of crime against persons, including “express kidnappings” where a person is held to ransom whilst their bank account is accessed.
 Scams and conmen are common in certain parts of Argentina and it is strongly advised you keep your passport in a safe location; Buenos Aires and Mendoza have experienced an increasing rate of passport thefts in recent years.

 General petty crime and distraction theft are common, however some of these crimes can be as bad as armed robbery, so it is advised you are cautious when in isolated or in the evening hours.
 Care should be taken in busy public places and to not leave valuables inside of hire cars, as these are of particular target to opportunistic thieves.